-Galatians 2:1-6 When God considers a man, He does not take into account human credentials or his past mistakes
+Galatians 2:1-6 When God considers a man, He does not take into account his credentials or past mistakes

-Galatians 2:1-6 When God considers a man, He does not take into account human credentials or his past mistakes
+Galatians 2:1-6 When God considers a man, He does not take into account his credentials or past mistakes

 Then after an interval of fourteen years I went up again to Jerusalem with Barnabas, taking Titus along also.
 2 It was because of a revelation that I went up; and I submitted to them the gospel which I preach among the Gentiles, but I did so in private to those who were of reputation, for fear that I might be running, or had run, in vain.